-Develop a deep understanding of future operating environments through use of scenarios and foresight programs There is a need to be able to understand what systems, capabilities and technologies are required in the future, and what levels of performance are required in those time scales.

-While it is not possible to be certain of future operating environments, it is possible to create plausible futures that convey the range of operating environments in which these systems, capabilities and technologies are expected to work.

-This approach will allow:

-- → comparisons of strategic investments

-- → organisations to have more information about how their operations and programs can be more resilient and flexible, including understanding what emergencies are likely to occur in their area as the climate changes, and how this will affect staff members and clients

-- → more sophisticated capability planning.

-Ensure operating models are co-developed with workforce and community resilience strategies

-Operating models that understand and integrate all the relevant inputs will best prepare organisations for operations in future years.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Develop a deep understanding of future operating environments through use of scenarios We need to be able to understand what systems, capabilities and technologies are required in the future, and what levels of performance are required in those time scales. and foresight programs to inform better preparation and planning for future needs While it is not possible to be certain of future operating environments, it is possible to create plausible futures that convey the range of operating environments in which these systems, capabilities and technologies are expected to work.
+This approach should allow: → comparisons of strategic investments → organisations to have more information about how their operations and programs can be more resilient and flexible, including understanding what emergencies are likely to occur in their area as the climate changes, and how this will affect staff members and clients → more sophisticated capability planning.
+Ensure operating models are co- developed with workforce and community resilience strategies Operating models that understand and integrate all the relevant inputs will best prepare organisations for operations in future years.
 This includes people-related strategies (workforce and communities) and the physical environment (natural landscapes and the built environment).

-Important considerations include:

-- understanding an organisation's risk appetite to take a chance to innovate under pressure as a result of necessity - developing an idea of what the future might look like before having some confidence in the operating environments to be prepared for - → co-developing models that are more likely to have agreed expectations on the roles of all groups and what is expected from those groups - recognising the different pace at which jurisdictions, businesses and other organisations can upgrade or enhance systems (time and money) - considering areas where communities will not move to due to their past experiences and their understanding of vulnerability of their community being impacted, their lack of resources to evacuate, or their understanding that they would still be safe where they are.
+Important considerations include: → understanding an organisation's risk appetite to take a chance to innovate under pressure as a result of necessity → developing an idea of what the future might look like before having some confidence in the operating environments to be prepared for → co-developing models that are more likely to have agreed expectations on the roles of all groups and what is expected from those groups → recognising the different pace at which jurisdictions, businesses and other organisations can upgrade or enhance systems (time and money) → considering areas where communities will not move to due to their past experiences and their understanding of vulnerability of their community being impacted, their lack of resources to evacuate, or their understanding that they would still be safe where they are.

-Emerging priority Details Provide evidence to support updates and changes to Robust, relevant and trusted evidence is needed to ensure that rules, regulations and standards reflect the best available knowledge, and contribute effectively to disaster risk reduction and community resilience rules, regulations This can include: and standards → providing evidence to accompany updates to tools and standards to explain the rationale behind standard → national, central source (library) that is accessible for agencies and other organisations to reference → changes to a range of standards, building codes, land-use guidelines → informing such regulations rather than responding to regulations changes → evidence to drive changes to regulation rather than being responsive Ensure national and inter-organisational consistency in operating To ensure national capability under the most extreme circumstances, common/consistent operating systems and principles are essential.
-This would include: systems and principles → improved data sharing of intelligence on vulnerable assets - for example, fire, flood vs critical infrastructure → end-user ease of use and integration → integration between operational systems within and between agencies → avoiding stovepiping of technical systems planning for and ensuring interoperability and compatibility between operational systems across jurisdictions → a national innovation governance approach.
-Inform incident management and decision-making Effective incident management requires decisions to be made - often without all the information that would ordinarily be required.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Provide evidence to support updates and changes to rules, regulations and standards Robust, relevant and trusted evidence is needed to ensure that rules, regulations and standards reflect the best available knowledge, and contribute effectively to disaster risk reduction and community resilience.
+This can include: providing evidence to accompany updates to tools and standards to explain the rationale behind standard → national, central source (library) that is accessible for agencies and other organisations to reference → changes to a range of standards, building codes, land-use guidelines → informing such regulations rather than responding to regulations changes → evidence to drive changes to regulation rather than being responsive.
+Ensure national and inter- organisational consistency in operating systems and principles To ensure national capability under the most extreme circumstances, common/consistent operating systems and principles are essential.
+This would include: → improved data sharing of intelligence on vulnerable assets, for example, critical infrastructure → end-user ease of use and integration ightarrow integration between operational systems within and between agencies → avoiding stove-piping of technical systems → planning for and ensuring interoperability and compatibility between operational systems across jurisdictions $\rightarrow$ a national innovation governance approach.
+Inform incident management and decision-making Effective incident management requires decisions to be made, often without all the information that would ordinarily be required.
 Building and maintaining the skills of incident management teams to work effectively in this environment is an important step in building trust in the decisions being made by Incident Management Teams.